ahmedheltaher/stream-blockify/DOCUMENTATION.md

 // Process a large file with limited memory usage const blockify = new StreamBlockify({
   blockSize: 1024 * 1024, // 1MB blocks
-  maximumBufferedBlocks: 5, // Only buffer up to 5MB at a time
   safeAllocation: true // Use safer allocation (zeroed) });